konecnyjakub/mytester/README.md

 }
 ```

-If you want to skip all test methods in a test suite (both unconditionally and based on conditions), just use the above mentioned attributes on the class.
+If you want to skip all test methods in a test suite (both unconditionally and based on conditions), just use the above-mentioned attributes on the class.

 ```php
 <?php